 Gayla Mize Garden

-Meandering trails weave through high pine canopy and an extensive collection of ornamental shrubs and trees, notably deciduous azaleas, hydrangeas and camellias.
+Meandering trails weave through a high pine canopy and an extensive collection of ornamental shrubs and trees, notably deciduous azaleas, hydrangeas and camellias.
 Savor a stroll in the seven-course labyrinth.

 Jim and Beth Kingham Children’s Garden